The Muppets' Wizard of Oz: Plot

 Dorothy Gale is an orphaned teenage girl living in a trailer park in Kansas with her Aunt Em and Uncle Henry.
 Her dream of becoming a singer is slim, but when she overhears that the Muppets are looking for a backup singer, Dorothy hurries to the audition and gives them a demo CD.
 In returning home, the civil defense sirens sound as a tornado is headed for Dorothy's trailer park.
 When Aunt Em and Uncle Henry run into the county storm shelter for safety, Dorothy hurries back to her family's mobile home to get Toto, her pet prawn.
 She does not make it out in time, and the two are swept by the tornado across the vast fields of Kansas.
 When Dorothy climbs out of the wreckage, she finds that Toto can talk and that she is in Munchkinland, part of the vast Land of Oz.

 The Munchkins inform Dorothy that the land's ruler the Wizard, has the power to grant her wish of becoming a famous singer.
 She meets the Good Witch of the North and receives a pair of magic silver slippers from the Wicked Witch of the East, who was killed when Dorothy's trailer fell on her.
 Dorothy and Toto embark on a journey on the yellow brick road to meet the Wizard of Oz.

-On her journey, she meets a Scarecrow, a Tin Thing, and a Cowardly Lion.
+On her journey, she meets a Scarecrow (Kermit the Frog), a Tin Thing (Gonzo), and a Cowardly Lion (Fozzie Bear).
 They are also seeking the Wizard of Oz to give them a brain, heart, and courage, respectively.
 The group meets various obstacles before arriving at the Emerald City and meeting the Wizard.
 Before he grants their wishes, the Wizard sends Dorothy and her friends to retrieve the Wicked Witch of the West's magic eye, a tool she uses to see anything she desires in the Land of Oz.